Origin of the double-peaked narrow emission-lines in the optical spectra of X-shaped Radio Galaxies: Results and Discussion

 Finally, we explore the mid-infrared (MIR) color properties of the double-peaked XRGs.
 The MIR diagnostic colors can be used to distinguish star-forming galaxies from AGNs even in cases where one or both of the AGNs are obscured \citep{2004ApJS..154..166L, 2005ApJ...631..163S, 2015AJ....149..192C}.
 Among the 55 XRGs harboring DPNELs, we could obtain the colors of 54 XRGs using four mid-infrared bands of the Wide-field Infrared Survey Explorer (WISE) survey \citep{2010AJ....140.1868W} W1 (3.4$\mu$m), W2 (4.6$\mu$m), W3 (12$\mu$m), and W4 (22$\mu$m) in Vega magnitudes.
-Using the $W3 - W4$ vs $W2 - W3$ classification \citep[see Section 3.1 of][]{2015AJ....149..192C}, we find 49/54 (91\%) of the sources are ionized by AGNs, which aligns with the similarly high fraction determined from the BPT diagrams.
+We use three different classification schemes, a) $W1 - W2$ vs $W2 - W3$ \citep{2012ApJ...753...30S, 2012MNRAS.426.3271M, 2011AAS...21832810J, 2018ApJS..234...23A, 2016MNRAS.462.1826H, 2022AJ....163..224H}, b) $W3 - W4$ vs $W2 - W3$ \citep[see Section 3.1 of][]{2015AJ....149..192C} and c) $W1 - W2$ vs \niib/\halpha \citep{2020ApJ...903...91Y}.
+In $W1 - W2$ vs $W2 - W3$ WISE classifications, we find that 38/55 (69 \%) are ionized by AGNs following at least one criterion.
+Similarly, in the $W3 - W4$ vs $W2 - W3$ classification, we find that 49/54 (91\%) of the sources are ionized by AGNs.
+Finally, $W1 - W2$ vs \niib/\halpha classifies 32 out of 41 (78 \%) with detected \niib/\halpha \, as candidate dual AGNs.
+The high fraction in these classifications is consistent with that determined from the BPT diagrams (See Section: \ref{dualagnfrac}).